scp-cs/scuttle/README.md

 ## Features

-- Stores article metadata (name, translator, wiki page, word count and bonus translator points)
+- Stores article metadata (name, author/translator, wiki page, word count and bonus translator points)
     - Shows a leaderboard for branch members to view
     - Allows searching
     - API for integration with other tools